RCyrix/open-admin-backup/README.md

-A vanilla javascript implementation of Laravel-Admi Backup extension
+A vanilla javascript implementation of Laravel-Admin Backup extension

 JQuery has been stripped, open-admin-backup config file added for config values